 Helen joined Watsi on April 8th, 2018.
 2 other people also joined Watsi on that day!
-Helen's most recent donation traveled 8,400 miles to support Lucas, a four-month-old boy from Tanzania, to fund clubfoot repair surgery.
+Helen's most recent donation traveled 8,400 miles to support Tarik, a 4-month-old baby boy from Tanzania, to fund clubfoot surgery.

 Lucas is a playful four-month-old baby boy and the youngest child in a family of five children from his mother.
 His parents are small scale farmers of maize and vegetables for their food and they also keep livestock for a living, which allows them to get milk.
 Given the remoteness of their village, they shared that life is very difficult; meeting basic needs and access to health services are big challenges.
 Lucas has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Lucas traveled to visit our medical partner's care center, where surgeons will perform clubfoot repair surgery on April 2nd.
 Our medical partner, African Mission Healthcare, is requesting $935 to fund Lucas's clubfoot repair.
 After treatment, he will be able to walk easily and wear shoes when he grows up.
 Lucas’s father shared, "we have no means of raising money to afford our son’s treatment cost.
 We will be very grateful if you can help correct his feet."